visgl/react-map-gl/docs/api-reference/maplibre/map.md

 Default: `true`

 If `true`, the "scroll to zoom" interaction is enabled.
-Optionally accpt an object value that is the options to [ScrollZoomHandler](https://maplibre.org/maplibre-gl-js/docs/API/classes/ScrollZoomHandler/).
+Optionally accept an object value that is the options to [ScrollZoomHandler](https://maplibre.org/maplibre-gl-js/docs/API/classes/ScrollZoomHandler/).

 #### `touchPitch`: boolean | Object {#touchpitch}

 Default: `true`

 If `true`, the "drag to pitch" interaction is enabled.
-Optionally accpt an object value that is the options to [TwoFingersTouchPitchHandler](https://maplibre.org/maplibre-gl-js/docs/API/classes/TwoFingersTouchPitchHandler/).
+Optionally accept an object value that is the options to [TwoFingersTouchPitchHandler](https://maplibre.org/maplibre-gl-js/docs/API/classes/TwoFingersTouchPitchHandler/).

 #### `touchZoomRotate`: boolean | Object {#touchzoomrotate}

 Default: `true`

 If `true`, the "pinch to rotate and zoom" interaction is enabled.
-Optionally accpt an object value that is the options to [TwoFingersTouchZoomRotateHandler](https://maplibre.org/maplibre-gl-js/docs/API/classes/TwoFingersTouchZoomRotateHandler/).
+Optionally accept an object value that is the options to [TwoFingersTouchZoomRotateHandler](https://maplibre.org/maplibre-gl-js/docs/API/classes/TwoFingersTouchZoomRotateHandler/).

 #### `interactiveLayerIds`: string[] {#interactivelayerids}